 Best moisturizer for sensitive mature skin

-If your skin is sensitive, this moisturizer from La Roche Posay is a good option.
+If you want something a bit cheaper, La Roche Posay’s popular Double Repair moisturizer is also a good option.
 It doesn’t contain fragrance (a known irritant) and contains a host of the ingredients recommended by the dermatologists we spoke to, including ceramides, glycerin, and niacinamide.
+It’s a little lighter than the Substiane Riche, but still has a luxurious, rich texture.
 Garshick likes this moisturizer for sensitive skin types in particular, noting the soothing, skin-barrier supporting ingredients.
 It also has an SPF of 30, which offers an added layer of protection and helps to protect skin from aging further.

 Best moisturizer for uneven mature skin